 One-of-a-kind fast seems to be becoming a thing of the past.
 Twin-of-your-kind is the real deal now!
 And no, don’t get me wrong, I am the harbinger of cloning-news NOT.
 I am talking of a true-to-life miniature version of yourself that is now possible to achieve and attain, thanks to state-of-the-art 3D scanning and color printing technology.
 While these may have been words we’ve all heard before, no stale news can stake claims to the invention of this technology.
-These custom-made mini twins, as they’re calling it, are a product of, well, besides yourself, Twinkind 3D.
+As they’re calling it, these custom-made mini twins are a product of, well, besides yourself, Twinkind 3D.

 The final figurines range in size from roughly 6″ to 13″, with a $1,700 price tag for the tallest.